Connecticut: Precipitation

 Weather commonly associated with the fall season typically begins in October and lasts to the first days of December.
-Daily high temperatures in October and November range from the 50s to 60s (Fahrenheit) with nights in the 40s and upper 30s.
-Colorful foliage begins across northern parts of the state in early October and moves south and east reaching southeast Connecticut by early November.
-Far southern and coastal areas, however, have more oak and hickory trees (and fewer maples) and are often less colorful than areas to the north.
-By December daytime highs are in the 40s °F for much of the state, and average overnight lows are below freezing.

-Winters (December through mid-March) are generally cold from south to north in Connecticut.
+Daily high temperatures in October and November range from the 50s to 60s F. Winters (December through mid-March) are moderately generally cold from south to north in Connecticut.
 The coldest month (January) has average high temperatures ranging from 38 F in the coastal lowlands to 33 F in the inland and northern portions on the state.

 The lowest temperature recorded in Connecticut is -32 F which has been observed twice: in Falls Village on February 16, 1943, and in Coventry on January 22, 1961.
 The average yearly snowfall ranges from about 60 in in the higher elevations of the northern portion of the state to only 20-25 in along the southeast coast of Connecticut (Branford to Groton).
-Generally, any locale north or west of Interstate 84 receives the most snow, during a storm, and throughout the season.
-Most of Connecticut has less than 60 days of snow cover.
-Snow usually falls from late November to late March in the northern part of the state, and from early December to mid-March in the southern and coastal parts of the state.

-During winter every few years, Connecticut can occasionally get heavy snowstorms, called nor'easters, which may produce as much as two feet of snow on rare occasions.
-Ice storms also occur on occasion, such as the Southern New England ice storm of 1973 and the December 2008 Northeastern United States ice storm.
-These storms can cause widespread power outages and damage.
+Most of Connecticut has less than 60 days of snow cover, while coastal areas often only see 30 days or so of snowcover.
+Annually, 95% of seasonal snowfall in Connecticut falls from early December to late March.
+On occasion in winter, Connecticut can occasionally get heavy snowstorms, called nor'easters, which may produce as much as two feet of snow on rare occasions.
+Although rare, Ice storms also occur on occasion, such as the Southern New England ice storm of 1973.